jwb133/mlmi/cran-comments.md

 New submission note
 Possibly mis-spelled words in DESCRIPTION - these are correct.
 Possibly incorrect URLs and DOI - these are correct.

+Added proper URLs to README.md as requested by CRAN after first submission